iambrj/metaKanren/README.md

 # Files

-* shallow.rkt: shallow interpreter used in Section 1.1
+* shallow.rkt: shallow embedding used in Section 1.1
-* shallow-examples.rkt: examples in shallow interpreter used to motivate deep interpreter
+* shallow-examples.rkt: examples in shallow embedding used to motivate deep embedding
-* paper-examples.rkt: metaKanren examples used throughout the paper (discussed in Section 3)
+* paper-examples.rkt: metaKanren examples used in the paper (discussed in Section 3)
 * metaKanren.rkt: relational interpreter for metaKanren (discussed in Section 4)